cavos-labs/react/README.md

 ### 3. Creating the Wallet

-After logging in, the user needs to create their wallet.
+After logging in (or if using Passkey-only mode), the user needs to create their wallet.
 This happens automatically with a secure passkey (FaceID or TouchID).

-Our library handles the user interface for this.
+Our library handles the user interface for this using a **Smart Auth** flow:
+1.  **OAuth**: If logged in with Google/Apple, a wallet is created linked to that account.
+2.  **Passkey-Only**: The SDK first checks if a wallet already exists for this passkey (Recovery).
+If not, it creates a new one.

 You just need to make sure the `CavosProvider` is set up correctly.

 ### 4. Sending Transactions